 Visy’s pipeline of potential projects includes better processing and sorting technologies to increase the amount of materials that can be recycled, as well as increased renewable energy generation internally to help offset grid energy needs.

-As a major Australian manufacturer, Visy is leading the way in investing in energy efficient equipment and technologies to help power its 24-hour operations.
 The agreement with the CEFC will help deliver on part of Visy’s pledge to invest $2 billion in Australian manufacturing to create jobs, increase efficiencies and boost sustainability.

 The CEFC supports the ‘reduce, reuse, recycle’ recommendations of the international waste hierarchy.
 The CEFC finance will reduce waste volumes going to landfill and make a material reduction to Australia’s waste-related emissions.